PomfretFRC7760/Reefscape/README.md

 - [x] Better control interface (move some controls over to smartdashboard)
 - [x] Build autos from smartdashboard
 - [x] Option to use premade autos
+- [ ] Better way of selecting positions for semi autonomous